-Ejari is an advanced system established by the Dubai Land Department (DLD) to streamline and regulate rental agreements across the Emirates.
+Ejari is an advanced system established by the Dubai Land Department (DLD) to streamline and regulate rental agreements across the Emirate of Dubai.
 The system provides an official framework for registering rental agreements, legally binding both parties of the contract.
 Through Ejari, the government maintains a comprehensive database of rental contracts to monitor the rental market and resolve disputes efficiently.

 The purpose of Ejari